metarex-media/www-metarex-media/content/blog/white-paper-blog/index.md

 ### Compare with {{% metarex %}}

-The {{% metarex %}} framework requires someone to register meta-meta-data that allows a decoding device to say <span class="ui blue text">"_Aha, there is NinJS in the MetaRex container_"</span>.
-It allows a network interface to say
-<span class="ui blue text">"_Aha, I know how to put MetaRex containers on my
+The {{% metarex %}} framework requires someone to register meta-meta-data that allows a decoding device to say _Aha, there is NinJS in the MetaRex container_".
+It allows a network interface to say _"Aha, I know how to put MetaRex containers on my network"_.
-network_"</span>.

-The {{% metarex %}} framework also allows transformers to be registered that can perform a canonical conversion from format A to format B (and possibly charge for it), so if your application receives NewsML but needs NinJS then you can write your own or try a 3rd party one BEFORE YOU WRITE CODE.
+The {{% metarex %}} framework also allows transformers to be registered that can perform a canonical conversion from format A to format B (and possibly charge for it), so if your application receives NewsML but needs NinJS then you can write your own or try a 3rd party one **_BEFORE YOU WRITE CODE_**.

 The integration factor for {{% metarex %}} is simply the number of base formats & networks added together rather than being multiplied together and then multiplied by all the implementations.

 <table class="ui celled definition table">
   <thead class="center aligned">